The-Receiver/Raspbian-Office-Fonts-Keyboard-installation-script/README.md

 ./office.sh
 ```

-Follow the steps below to set up the Burmese keyboard layout:
+## Adding Burmese and American keyboard

 In order for Burmese writing to show up you must set up a Burmese keyboard layout alongside the American one.
-To do this, follow the instructions in this tutorial: [No tutorial yet]
+To do this, follow the instructions in [This tutorial](Keyboard_Layout/Keyboard-layout-tutorial.md)
+## Adding Burmese and American keyboard

 ## If the fonts fail to install: